 The Company is a party to various legal proceedings incidental to its business and is subject to a variety of environmental and pollution control laws and regulations in all jurisdictions in which it operates.
 As is the case with other companies in similar industries, the Company faces exposure from actual or potential claims and legal proceedings.
 In 1994, a suit was filed against the Company in the U.S. District Court for the District of Massachusetts for alleged patent infringement involving grocery bag packs.
 The suit also seeks to have a patent involving plastic bag loading systems owned by the Company declared invalid.
-The Company believes this lawsuit is without merit.
+The Company believes this lawsuit is without morit.
+The Company is vigorously defending its pastion and expects to prevail merit.
 The Company is vigorously defending its position and expects to prevail.